Oklahoma Merit Protection Commission: Members of the Commission

-The Commission is composed of nine members, each serving three year terms.
-Two members of the Commission are appointed by the President pro tempore of the Oklahoma Senate, two are appointed by the Speaker of the Oklahoma House of Representatives, and five members are appointed by the Governor of Oklahoma.
-Of the Governor's appointees, no more than four may be from the same political party.
+The Commission was composed of nine members, each serving three year terms.
+Two members of the Commission were appointed by the President pro tempore of the Oklahoma Senate, two were appointed by the Speaker of the Oklahoma House of Representatives, and five members were appointed by the Governor of Oklahoma.
+Of the Governor's appointees, no more than four could be from the same political party.

-As of 2016, the members of the Commission are as follows: